-Atoms are the building blocks of propositional logic, and are used to form more complicated propositions.
-As the name suggests, they cannot be broken down further into sub-propositions.
-Like a proposition, they can only be either true or false (but not both, or none).
+Atoms are the building blocks of logic, and are used to form more complicated well-formed formulae .
+As the name suggests, they cannot be broken down further.
+An atom can either refer to a proposition (in propositional logic) or an atomic predicate (in predicate logic).

 Conventionally, they are denoted with uppercase variables starting from , i.e.